Fleckism/SecurityPlus/SecurityPlus/5D Other Cryptographic Technologies.md

 # HOMOMORPHIC ENCRYPTION

-Homomorphic encryption is principally used to share privacy-sensitive data sets.
+[[Homomorphic encryption]] is principally used to share privacy sensitive data sets.
 When a company collects private data, it is responsible for keeping the data secure and respecting the privacy rights of individual data subjects.
 Companies often want to use third parties to perform analysis, however.
 Sharing unencrypted data in this scenario is a significant risk.
 Homomorphic encryption is a solution for this use case because it allows the receiving company to perform statistical calculations on fields within the data while keeping the data set as a whole encrypted.
 For example, if you want to perform analytics on customer interactions, an analysis tool will be able to sum logons without any account identifiers like email addresses ever being decrypted.

 # BLOCKCHAIN